MicrosoftDocs/mesh-docs/mesh/Create/script-your-scene-logic/mesh-scripting-overview.md

 - Add interactivity and dynamic runtime behavior to your Mesh Environments without writing code.
 - Enables client-side scripting.
 - Allows low latency operations such as custom tethered objects from the character’s viewpoint.
 - Server deployment can be hard or even impossible in some organizations.
-Mesh Visual Scripting is simpler to get started with than Mesh Cloud Scripting because it can work “standalone” without a MeshApp server deployment.
+Mesh Visual Scripting is simpler to get started with than Mesh Cloud Scripting because it can work “standalone” without a Mesh Cloud Scripting Service deployment.

 ## Which scripting approach should you use?